Over the past few years, the term “body positivity” has taken social media by storm.

 However, despite these feelings, Jimmy reminds us that our bodies don’t define us.
 He also tells us that with age comes confidence, which is a very comforting fact.
 We should focus on our personalities and work toward being the people we want to be.

 Super insightful stuff, if you ask us.

-Grace Mandeville has made a number of humorous, yet sarcastic videos addressing questions about living with one hand.
-In one of the older videos on her and her sister’s channel, she discusses what it’s like being born with one hand and how her life hardly differs from those of others.
+Grace Mandeville has made a number of humorous yet sarcastic videos addressing questions about living with one hand.
+In one of the older videos on she and her sister’s channel, she discusses what it’s like being born with one hand and how her life hardly differs from those of others.
 She lets us know that she’s used to being looked at in public, but admits that it’s something different and people are going to be curious – and that’s okay.

 Grace has said that having one hand has made her who she is today, and we think that’s so admirable.
 She’s got some serious girl power – you go, girl!

-Niki & Sammy Albon
+Niki and Sammy Albon

 The pair aren’t ashamed of their past and they admit that it makes them who they are today, which we think is wonderful.
 Their videos on body confidence teach us that perseverance is key, and that if we really want something, we need stick at it.
 The twins say that, no matter what you look like, some people will always try and bring you down.
 A harsh truth, but something we should all remember when we’re feeling down.

-We think one of the most important things the twins have said regarding body confidence is, “If you’re happy, that’s what matters.”
+We think one of the most important things the twins have said regarding body confidence is, “If you’re happy, that’s what matters”.
 Would someone be able to print that on a t-shirt for us?

 Bethan Leadley has a collection of body image videos on her channel, sharing her own journey with body confidence.
 Since Bethan was 16, she’s experienced issues with self-confidence, and her videos showcase how she came to terms with her body shape.